codeforboston/flagging/docs/src/setup.md

 - [uv](https://docs.astral.sh/uv/#getting-started)
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) (first time setup guide [here](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup))
 - [Docker Desktop](https://www.docker.com/products/docker-desktop/)
+- [A Github account](https://github.com/).
+The GitHub account should have the same email as the one registered to your `git config --global user.email` that you set in the first time git setup.
+You also need to set up SSH with Github ([instructions here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)).

 **Recommended:**

 - A good text editor or IDE, such as [PyCharm](https://www.jetbrains.com/pycharm/) (which is powerful but bulky and geared toward advanced users).
 - [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) _(required for remote deployment to Heroku.)_

-**Other:**

-- It is strongly recommend that you create a [GitHub account](https://github.com/) if you haven't done so already.
-The GitHub account should have the same email as the one registered to your `git config --global user.email` that you set in the first time git setup.

 ## Download and Setup the Code Base